armory/docs/content/en/docs/armory-admin/auth-okta-configure.md

 ---
 title: Configuring Auth for Spinnaker Using Okta SAML
-linkTitle: Integrating Okta for Auth
+linkTitle: Configuring Okta for Auth
 description: Spinnaker supports using Okta for authentication and authorization.
+aliases:
+  - /spinnaker-install-admin-guides/okta/
 ---

 ## Configure a Spinnaker application in Okta